spx7/rdumtool-contact-question-type/README.md

 ## Setup

 rdumtool requires Python 3, and [PyBluez](https://pypi.org/project/PyBluez/) and/or [pyserial](https://pypi.org/project/pyserial/) modules.
-Installation varies by operating system, but on Debian/Ubuntu, these are available via the python3-pybluez and python3-serial packages.
+Installation varies by operating system, but on Debian/Ubuntu, these are available via the python3-bluez and python3-serial packages.
+Also install python3-setuptools (at least at Kubuntu noble 24.4)

 To install rdumtool: